kalendar/assessments/srl/motivation/anxiety/high-summary.md

-Your score for **test anxiety is low**, which is good.
+Your score for test anxiety is **low**, which is good.
 You probably don't worry too much when studying for or taking an exam.
 It is also likely that you often feel confident about your performance.

-To **keep your anxiety low**, you can:
+To keep your anxiety low, you can:

 1. Use relaxation techniques to reduce uncomfortable feelings and to increase your focus, as needed.
 2. Say positive things to yourself about your likelihood of success.